LeCloutPanda/VideoProxy/README.md

 ![Youtube Proxy Menu](misc/proxymenu.png)

 ## Install
-To install place the mod.dll from the [release page](https://github.com/LeCloutPanda/VideoProxy/releases) inside your rml_mods folder.
+To install grab the latest [VideoProxy.dll](https://github.com/LeCloutPanda/VideoProxy/releases/latest/download/VideoProxy.dll) and place it into your rml_mods folder.
 If you need information on modding resonite please visit the [Resonite Mod Loader page](https://github.com/resonite-modding-group/ResoniteModLoader).

 It is also highly reccomended to also have/install [ResoniteModSettings](https://github.com/badhaloninja/ResoniteModSettings) to configure the quality settings if the default does not work for you.